 They are going to like both the flavor and the crunch of raw shrimp.
 You have a responsibility to check that your raw shrimp has been properly frozen and is one hundred percent suitable for consumption without risk.

-Be careful not to give them shrimp that are too large in relation to the size of their mouth.
-It is recommended that you provide them with raw shrimp cut into little pieces so that they may take ease in the feeding process.
+Be careful not to give them shrimp that are too large in relation to the size of their mouths.
+It is recommended that you provide them with raw shrimp cut into little pieces so that they may be at ease in the feeding process.

 3. Dehydrated Shrimp